 Trammell had split with the Wallace campaign after learning about the siphoning of $3.25 million from the presidential election fund by Gerald Wallace, George’s brother.
 Trammell wanted the money spent in the Midwest, where the campaign came close to picking up a number of states in the ’68 race.
-Gerald decided to take the siphoned money and put it into the Wallace family retirement.
-The money was then deposited in a bank in Clayton, Alabama, run by their good friend and banker, Tom Ventress.
+Gerald decided to take the siphoned money and put it into the Wallace family retirement monies deposited in a bank in Clayton, Alabama, run by their good friend and banker, Tom Ventress.

-Soon after, Seymore contacted by Blount in Washington, D.C. asking him to come to the Justice Department to discuss DOJ and IRS charges against the Wallace state and campaign operations.
-The entire Wallace family and all their political connections and contributors were being investigated, this was know as the ‘Alabama Project.’
+Soon after, Seymore got a call from Red Blount in Washington, D.C. asking him to come to the Justice Department to discuss DOJ and IRS charges against the Wallace state and campaign operations, the entire Wallace family and all their political connections and contributors.

-Blount revealed to Trammell there was a very wide ranging investigation of the Wallace campaign with respect to Federal tax evasions and wrong doings in State Government elections.
+Blount told Trammell there was a very wide ranging investigation of the Wallace campaign with respect to Federal tax evasions and wrong doings in State Government elections.

 Since Nixon’s team failed to kill Trammell and Wallace, he was determined to put both of them in Federal Prison.
 It was at this time that Nixon decided to make a visit to Alabama with the ‘cover story’ to announce and praise a project in Mobile to expand the Tennessee-Tom Bigbee waterway for more commercial shipping traffic.
 Richard Nixon brought his daughter and Dwight Eisenhower’s grandson to complete the cover.
 Nixon knew from Blount that Wallace was deathly afraid of going to prison.
 Nixon wanted Wallace out of the picture so he made Wallace ‘an offer he could not refuse.’

-As instructed, Wallace got into the Democratic Party and traveled the country maligning George McGovern and the Democrats.
-Seymore found himself in a fraudulent federal income tax trial while still recovering from his near fatal ‘accident.’
-In the end, the famous racially integrating Federal Judge, Frank M. Johnson, was instructed by Nixon to charge Trammell with ‘conspiracy’ to commit Federal Income tax evasion of not paying some $3,000 in back taxes for a swimming pool.
-The pool installation company was forced to lie in order to get a conviction!
+As instructed by Nixon, Wallace got into the Democratic Party and traveled the country maligning George McGovern and the Democrats.
+While still recovering from his near fatal ‘car accident,’ Seymore found himself in a ‘fixed’ federal income tax trial.
+In the end, the famous racial integration Federal Judge, Frank Minis Johnson, was also instructed by Nixon to charge Trammell with ‘conspiracy’ to commit Federal Income tax evasion for not paying some $3,000 in back taxes for a swimming pool.
+The pool installation company was forced to lie in court against him to secure a conviction!

-At the time, it was such a small thing and Seymore’s secretary had repeatedly told the pool company to send him a bill for the pool, but they never did, and treated it as a ‘political gift’ which Trammell was never aware of.
+Seymore’s secretary had repeatedly told the pool company to send a bill for the pool, but they never did, and treated it as a political gift which Trammell was never aware of.

 Bill Jones, former Press Secretary to Gov. George Wallace, and Trammell’s attorney, Robert M. Alton, III leaves court after testifying on behalf of his friend, Seymore Trammell, who financed the campaign in California in 1967 to qualify Gov. Wallace for the Presidential ballot.